tanakamasayuki/vscode-arduino-cli-wrapper/README.md

  - To bootstrap a `sketch.yaml`, use the Helper view to generate a template for your board and libraries, then copy it into a new `sketch.yaml` in your sketch folder.
 - The status bar FQBN indicator switches to a profile name if profiles exist.
 Use "Arduino CLI: Set Profile" to change it.
 - "Sketch.yaml Helper" shows a helper UI to inspect/apply FQBN, libraries, and platform info for a selected profile.
+- Profiles with `wokwi: true` automatically maintain `.wokwi/<profile>/wokwi.elf`, `diagram.json`, and `wokwi.toml` after each compile so the Wokwi extension can simulate the latest firmware.

 ## IntelliSense